MostlyKIGuess/pkms-notes/src/site/notes/Welcome to my Notes.md

 Welcome to my tiny corner of the web, where I do random knowledge I’ve picked up along the way.
 Whether you're into coding, physics, or just curious about learning in general, you might enjoy a look around.

 This site’s all about **growing ideas** and documenting the stuff I’m working on planning to add music theory, philosophy and more of some linux stuff in general, but I am not ready yet to publish them yet.
-As of now the content I have added is  here [](.md#Explore%20My%20Notes).
+As of now the content I have added is  here [[Welcome to my Notes#Explore My Notes\|Welcome to my Notes#Explore My Notes]].

 ---